henriqueutzig/STM32-PropellerClock/README.md

 # STM32-PropellerClock

-STM32F411 based propeller clock made with @dfantonio for a school project in 2017.\
+STM32F411 based propeller clock made with @dfantonio for a school project in 2017 at [Liberato](https://www.liberato.com.br/).\
 ![The only good photo of the working project](/img/PropellerClockWorking.jpeg) The clock would receive strings send by a simple GUI via bluetooth and display them as shown in the image.